-A crowdfunding email with a personalized message is far more likely to convert to pledges, but if your time is limited, you may find option 1 more appealing.
+A crowdfunding email with a personalized message is far more likely to convert to pledges.
+But remember, your time is limited, so option 1 can be more appealing.
 If you do choose to send a group email, make sure you read the note on ‘BCC’ under ‘legal and privacy’ (see below).

 This is to ensure people don’t feel like they’re being spammed.
 In most countries, you will be on the right side of the law if you follow these guidelines:

 This is really important.
 You need to personally know the recipient, or have had the person agree that you can email them.
 This is what’s called “opt-in”.